-c) can include the service-level device ID set to a new CAA-level UAV ID.
+c) if the CAA-level UAV ID is provided from the UAS-NF, the service-level device ID set to the CAA-level UAV ID.

-If the service-level AA procedure is triggered for the established PDU session for UAS services with re-authentication purpose, and the SMF is informed by the UAS NF that UUAA-SM is successful, the SMF shall transmit a PDU SESSION MODIFICATION COMMAND message to the UE, where the PDU SESSION MODIFICATION COMMAND message:
+If the service-level-AA procedure is triggered for the established PDU session for UAS services with re-authentication purpose, and the SMF is provided by the UAS-NF with the successful UUAA-SM result, the SMF shall transmit a PDU SESSION MODIFICATION COMMAND message to the UE, where the PDU SESSION MODIFICATION COMMAND message shall include the Service-level-AA container IE containing:

-a) shall include a service-level-AA response in the service-level-AA container, with the value of the service-level-AA result, set to "Service level authentication and authorization was successful";
+a) the service-level-AA response with the value of SLAR field set to "Service level authentication and authorization was successful";

-b) may include the service-level device ID in the Service-level-AA container IE with the value set to the CAA-level UAV ID if received from the UAS-NF; and
+b) if received the CAA-level UAV ID from the UAS-NF, the service-level device ID with the value set to the CAA-level UAV ID; and

+c) if received the UUAA payload from the UAS-NF:

+1) the service-level-AA payload type with the value set to "UUAA payload"; and

-c) may include the service-level-AA payload in the Service-level-AA container IE with the value set to the UUAA authorization payload if received from the UAS-NF.
+2) the service-level-AA payload with the value set to the UUAA payload.